 Researchers found that 157 of the 202 people (78%) had bacterial overgrowth.

 When the unwanted intestinal bacteria were eradicated, symptoms of IBS (particularly diarrhea and abdominal pain) improved in 48% of the subjects.

 It’s not just people with IBS-like symptoms that have bacterial overgrowth.
 Bacterial overgrowth can also present with non-digestive symptoms such as fatigue.

-It’s believed to be involved in:
+It’s believed to